eoanodea/wdps-assignment-2/README.md

 # Web Data Processing Systems - Assignment #2

 ## Introduction
 For assignment 2, the focus shifted from word sense disambiguation to link prediction.
 Some solutions discussed in class were: Rule-based methods, Probabilistic methods, Factorization models, and embedding models.
 At first, the main focus was to explore the mechanics of link prediction behind a factorization model: RESCAL.
-While doing so, we could not find a well set goal for this subject.
+While doing so, we could not find a well-set goal for this subject.
 We shifted our interest towards multiple models and came across the article 'Ensemble Solutions for Link-Prediction in Knowledge Graphs' written by Denis Krompass and Volker Tresp.
 Krompass and Tresp proposed a solution where they ensemble multiple models to get a higher hits@k result than when one model explores a dataset.
-To work with different kind of models and evaluate these, the LibBKGE package is used.
-We epxlored four different modles; RESCAL, TransE, ComplEx, and DistMult.
+To work with different kinds of models and evaluate these, the LibBKGE package is used.
+We explored four different modules; RESCAL, TransE, ComplEx, and DistMult.

 ## Todo
 - [x]  Download LibKG